 Change Volume Settings on Samsung Galaxy Note 2

-Edited by Batkingnz, Lynn, Anonymous, Ian Gabriel T. Tolledo
+Edited by Batkingnz, Lynn, Ian Gabriel T. Tolledo, Nuance and 1 other

 First things first.
-If you simply want to adjust the volume on your phone, use the volume rocker on the left hand side.
-This will adjust the system volume up or down and will affect music, games, video or whatever you're currently doing on your phone.
-For more detailed information on the sound settings, read on below.
+If you simply want to adjust the volume on your phone, use the volume rocker on the left hand side of your device.
+This will adjust the system volume up or down, affecting music, games, video or whatever you're currently doing on your phone.
+For more detailed information on the sound settings, keep reading.

 - Volume.
 Exactly as implied, this will allow you to individually adjust the level for ringtones and alerts, music/video and system sounds.